albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. tip::

-  Use the Navigraph navdata update for Microsoft Flight Simulator 2020 to update the scenery library to the latest and also to keep *Little Navmap* and MSFS navdata synchronized.
+  Use the Navigraph navdata update for Microsoft Flight Simulator 2020 or 2024 to update the scenery library to the latest and also to keep *Little Navmap* and MSFS navdata synchronized.
 This will reduce issues when loading flight plans into the simulator.
 See also :ref:`load-scenery-library-dialog-msfs-apt-navdata`.